 Folic acid is a vitamin B the body uses to create new cells.
 During the first 12 weeks of pregnancy, folic acid helps the baby’s neural tube form.
 The recommended amount of folic acid helps prevent neural tube defects in the baby, such as spina bifida.

-Which are the best pre pregnancy vitamins in the UK?
+Which are the best conception vitamins in the UK?

-In the UK, supplements for preconception are available over-the-counter in supermarkets and pharmacies.
+In the UK, conception vitamins are available over-the-counter in supermarkets and pharmacies.
 A GP may be able to prescribe them for you too.
 You may be able to get them for free if you qualify for the Healthy Start scheme.
 Check it here.
 The best-known supplements with folic acid can also be purchased online.
-Below you’ll find a comparison between the best pre pregnancy vitamins with folic acid available on Amazon UK.
+Below you’ll find a comparison between the best conception vitamins with folic acid.

 - With the recommended 400 μg of Folic Acid.
 It also includes vitamin D, vitamin B6 (helps regulate hormonal activity) and zinc (supports normal fertility and reproduction).
 Plus vitamin B12, biotin, iron and selenium.